What is middleware?

 Why is it called middleware?

 A client can make a request with network-based interactions.
-That client is typically an application that resides on the front end, which is where the user interacts with software.
+That client is typically an application that resides on the front end, which is where the user interacts with the software.
 Resources such as databases, message queues, NoSQL data stores and file servers are often referred to as being part of the back end.
 Middleware will sit between these ends.

 This article is part of